EchoIA: Implicit Authentication System Based on User Feedback: Introduction

 \section{Introduction}

 Recent years have witnessed the rapid growth of smart technologies such as the smartphone, smartglasses, and smartwatch.
 On one hand, people rely heavily on smart devices to share information and to gain services, which become primary elements of our daily life.
-On the other hand, however, the security problem raised by smart devices becomes more important than ever before.
+On the other hand, the security problem raised by smart devices becomes more important than ever before.
 One of the most important issues is user authentication.

-To identify users, most of the existing systems use explicit approaches (explicit authentication), such as password, PIN, and draw-pattern.
+To identify users, most of the existing systems use explicit approaches (explicit authentication), such as passwords, PINs, and draw-patterns.
 However, explicit authentication requires user-system interaction, which could be frustrating especially when the users possess many different passwords.
 A recent survey \cite{WhatIS} shows 3\% percent of people forget a password at least once a week.
 Explicit authentication can also be circumvented and be broken \cite{p40}.
 Researchers begin to study new authentication methods to enhance explicit authentication.

 Utilizing sensors' data sampled by the smart device, implicit authentication (IA) transparently identifies users by constantly comparing current users' behavioral data with historical legitimate users' behavioral data.
 The comparing process, or classification process, is usually achieved by using various machine learning models, e.g., SVM.
 Since users do not need to interact with the system in the authentication, IA can be seamlessly applied to various authentication systems, which adds another layer of protection to the smart device.
-During usage, if suspicious behaviors were detected, IA will lock the device and ask users to perform a multi-factor authentication, e.g., inputting passwords.
+During the usage, if suspicious behaviors were detected, IA will lock the device and ask users to perform a multi-factor authentication, e.g., inputting passwords.
 From the users' aspect, due to IA's transparency, they will not be able to notice IA until the device has been locked.
 In addition, implicit authentication does not require user-system interaction, which releases users from tedious passwords inputting and the burden of memorizing the passwords.